-Super moist keto blueberry lemon muffins from scratch are quick and simple to make.
+Super moist keto blueberry muffins from scratch are quick and simple to make.
 This gluten-free low carb blueberry muffin recipe takes just minutes to mix and bake!

 Just knowing you have your own nutrient-packed keto muffins tucked away for later can give you the power to resist the urge to splurge.
 It worked for me, I hope it will help you too.